 Senate Commerce Chairman John (Jay) Rockefeller Thursday was able to limit the list of amendments that could be offered, potentially preventing the need to file cloture to limit debate.

-This article appears in the March 20, 2010, edition of National Journal Daily.
+This article appears in the March 20, 2010, edition of NJ Daily.